ISSArt-LLC/ISSArt-LLC.github.io/posts/2023-02-28-introduction-to-allure-and-its-usage-in-java-autotest-frameworks.md

  </plugins>
 </build>

-Don’t forget to replace {needed version} with the version you need.
+Don't forget to replace {needed version} with the version you need.

 This will also add all the necessary dependencies and plugins to your project, and after building the project Allure will be ready.

 ## Setting up project

-We’ll begin with a small Selenium test that opens Google.com, enters text into the search field, clicks the search button, and verifies that the searched text is present on the results page.
-We’ll explore both the Page Object Model (POM) approach and the non-POM approach.
+We'll begin with a small Selenium test that opens Google.com, enters text into the search field, clicks the search button, and verifies that the searched text is present on the results page.
+We'll explore both the Page Object Model (POM) approach and the non-POM approach.

-Let’s start with the POM approach, which is the preferred method for organizing UI automated testing frameworks.
-Additionally, we’ll be able to showcase Allure annotations.
-We’ll create two classes for this purpose: GooglePage and GoogleSearchPomTest.
+Let's start with the POM approach, which is the preferred method for organizing UI automated testing frameworks.
+Additionally, we'll be able to showcase Allure annotations.
+We'll create two classes for this purpose: GooglePage and GoogleSearchPomTest.
 The GooglePage class will contain our elements with locators and the methods that deal with those elements.
 The GoogleSearchPomTest class will contain our test logic.

 The project will be available in its entirety on [GitHub repository](https://github.com/ISSArt-LLC/ISSARTQABlogDemos/tree/main/Introduction%20to%20Allure).
 You can download it and explore how everything is done.